Non-Heisenbergian quantum mechanics: Probability density and Galilean symmetry

-Here $\hat{\bm{K}}/\hbar$ and $\hat{\bm{J}}/\hbar$ are generators of the boost and rotation transformations.
-Then, using the Lie algebra of the Galilean group \cite{weinberg1995quantum}, the equations (\ref{rotation}) and (\ref{boost}) lead to the following constraints on the $Q(\bm{p},\bm{k})$ function:
+Here, $\hat{\bm{K}}/\hbar$ and $\hat{\bm{J}}/\hbar$ denote the generators of the boost and rotation transformations in Hilbert space.
+Then, using the Lie algebra of the projective representation of the Galilean group \cite{weinberg1995quantum,ballentine2014quantum}, the equations (\ref{rotation}) and (\ref{boost}) lead to the following constraints on the function $Q(\bm{p},\bm{k})$:

-which together ensure the $Q(\bm{p},\bm{k})$ is a function of $|\bm{p}-\bm{k}|$.
-Therefore, the general bilinear position probability density as (\ref{POVM-Base}) and consistent with non-relativistic space-time symmetries, Eq. (\ref{space-translation}-\ref{rotation}), is given by
+which together ensure that $Q(\bm{p},\bm{k})$ is a function of $|\bm{p}-\bm{k}|$---The mathematical details of this derivation are provided in Appendix \ref{AppA}.
+Therefore, the general bilinear position probability density consistent with the non-relativistic space-time symmetries expressed in Eqs. (\ref{space-translation})–(\ref{rotation}) is given by: